-Robert G. Babcock has been Professor of Classics at UNC since 2008.
-He has a BA in Classical Languages from LSU and an MA (1981) and PhD (1983) in Classics from Duke University.
-He studied Medieval Latin for two years at the Institut für Mittellatein of the Freie Universität, Berlin.
-Before coming to UNC, he taught at Mississippi State University and at Bucknell, and he was for over twenty years Curator of Early Books and Manuscripts at Yale’s Beinecke Rare Book and Manuscript Library.
-At Yale he was also Adjunct Professor of Classics.
-He specializes in Latin Paleography, Medieval Latin, and the reception of Latin Authors.
-His books include Heriger of Lobbes and the Freising Florilegium (1983), Reconstructing a Medieval Library: Fragments from Lambach (1993), and A Book of Her Own (2005), and he has edited three volumes of essays on medieval manuscripts.
-In 2013 he published an edition and translation of the Fecunda ratis of Egbert of Liège for the Dumbarton Oaks Medieval Library (Harvard University Press, 2013).
-His monograph of teaching in the tenth- and eleventh-century schools of Liège is in press with Brepols in Turhout (Belgium).
-He is also co-editor, with Frank Coulson, of the Oxford Handbook of Latin Paleography.
-His articles have appeared in Mittellateinisches Jahrbuch, Classica et Mediaevalia, Traditio, Revue des études augustiniennes, Scrittura e civiltà, Codices manuscripti, BASP, ZPE, Scriptorium, Latomus, Deutsches Archiv, Sacris Erudiri, et alibi.
+I was appointed Professor of Classics at UNC in 2008 and specialize in Latin Paleography, Medieval Latin, and the reception of Latin Authors.
+I hold a BA in Classical Languages from LSU (1978) and an MA (1981) and PhD (1983) in Classics from Duke University.
+As a graduate student and as a post-doc, I studied Medieval Latin at the Institut für Mittellatein of the Freie Universität in Berlin.
+Before coming to UNC, I taught at Mississippi State University and at Bucknell, and was for over twenty years the Curator of Early Books and Manuscripts at the Beinecke Rare Book and Manuscript Library of Yale University, where I was also Adjunct Professor of Classics.
+My books include Heriger of Lobbes and the Freising Florilegium (1983), Reconstructing a Medieval Library: Fragments from Lambach (1993), and A Book of Her Own (2005), and I edited three volumes of essays on ancient and medieval manuscripts.
+In 2013, my edition and translation of the Fecunda ratis of Egbert of Liège appeared in the Dumbarton Oaks Medieval Library series (‘the Medieval Loebs’), and my most recent book—the product of over thirty years of research on the transmission of classical learning in the diocese of Liège—was published by Brepols in 2017 (The ‘Psychomachia’ Codex from St. Lawrence and the Schools of Liège in the Tenth and Eleventh Centuries); I am co-editor with Frank Coulson of the Oxford Handbook of Latin Paleography.
+I have published articles in Mittellateinisches Jahrbuch, Classica et Mediaevalia, Traditio, Revue des études augustiniennes, Scrittura e civiltà, Codices manuscripti, BASP, ZPE, Scriptorium, Latomus, Deutsches Archiv, Filologia mediolatina, Sacris Erudiri, Aevum, Archiv für Liturgiewissenschaft, Art Bulletin, and elsewhere.

-His primary research focus is on Latin manuscripts and Medieval Latin literature, and for the past two decades he has increasingly concentrated on manuscripts and writers from the region of Liège (Belgium) in the tenth and eleventh centuries.
-His work seeks to integrate what is known from historiographical sources from the period with the surviving manuscripts, and he particularly focuses on how Latin was taught, what authors were read and why, and how the process of transmission through the Middle Ages changed the way we read and think about Classical authors.
-In 2011 he began, in collaboration with Albert Derolez and with funding from the Flemish Institute for Advanced Studies, a new project on the eleventh-century library at Gembloux.
-Longer term research projects include monographs on Rupert of Deutz and Sigebert of Gembloux and on the transmission of Tibullus.
+My primary research focus is on Latin manuscripts and Medieval Latin literature.
+My work seeks to integrate what is known from historiographical sources from the period with the surviving manuscripts, and I particularly focus on how Latin was taught, what authors were read and why, and how the process of transmission through the Middle Ages changed the way we read and think about Classical authors.
+In 2011, I began, in collaboration with Albert Derolez, a long-term study of the eleventh-century library at Gembloux.

 Department of Classics